Photography Life

 NIKON Z 6 II + NIKKOR Z 70-200mm f/2.8 VR S @ 200mm, ISO 1400, 1/800, f/2.8

-Nikon has so far produced three mirrorless cameras with a smaller APS-C sensor instead of the larger full-frame sensor: the Z50, the retro-style Zfc, and the Z30.
+Nikon has so far produced four mirrorless cameras with a smaller APS-C sensor instead of the larger full-frame sensor: the Z50, the retro-style Zfc, the Z30, and the newest Z50 II.
 Each of these cameras can use any of Nikon’s Z lenses, albeit with a crop factor because they have a smaller sensor.
 Traditionally, APS-C cameras have been one of our top recommendations to new photographers, since they are an inexpensive way to do advanced photography, with surprisingly few downsides compared to more expensive full-frame cameras.

 The Z50, Zfc, and Z30 do have some drawbacks compared to “the full-framers” above.
 They perform a bit worse in low light conditions, and it’s harder to get a shallow-focus effect with creamy bokeh.
 Nikon’s three APS-C mirrorless cameras also don’t have built-in image stabilization with the camera sensor, so you need to use a lens that has built-in stabilization.
 (All of Nikon’s full-frame mirrorless cameras have built-in stabilization, which means that every lens is stabilized and can be shot in low light handheld more easily.)
 Maybe one day Nikon will release an APS-C camera with in-body image stabilization, but for the lineup right now, it’s best to get lenses with vibration reduction, like the Nikon Z DX 16-50mm VR and Nikon Z DX 50-250mm VR.